yakir12/whyjulia/presentation.md

              └── No:    You need to code in C/++.
 ```

-Note: for users of an interpreted language and its libraries.
+Note: R, Python, and MATLAB are coded mostly in C/++.
+Anything that is fast in those languages is coded in C/++.

 ----

-## What if the interpreted language is fast enough?
+## What if the interpreted language was fast enough?

 * [Benchmarks](https://julialang.org/benchmarks/)
 * Solves the two-language problem